LGN520/farreach-public/docs/netreach-voting-v2.md

 - Server-side processing
 	+ Receiver for normal packets; backuper for periodic backup; workers for server simulation; populator for cache population
 	+ GETREQ_POP (population):
-		* If value exists in KVS, sendback GETRES, add key in CKVS with status = 0 and seq = 1, and [TODO] trigger population (k, v, hashidx) to controller
+		* If value exists in KVS, sendback GETRES, add key in CKVS with status = 0 and seq = 1, and trigger population (k, v, hashidx) to controller
 		* Otherwise, sendback GETRES_NPOP (no population) to unlock the entry
 		* NOTE: key cannot exist in CKVS (key is cached so vote cannot be zero; DEL cannot invalidate the entry, which only sets a special status of value)
 	+ GETREQ_NLATEST: